Disposable Silverware Napkin

 Wrapping Automation System

 The project goal was to automate the assembly, staging, bagging, case loading and conveyance to the palletizing operation of individual plastic silverware settings wrapped in a disposable napkin.
-The proposed MWES system incorporated both robotic and non-robotic automation, including two multi-robot silverware wrapping machines, an automatic bagging and case packing system and conveyer systems to the palletizer cell.
+The proposed MWES system incorporated both robotic and non-robotic automation, including two multi-robot silverware wrapping machines, automatic bagging and case packing system, and conveyor systems to the palletizer cell.

-The automation process begins with feeding of the products to be assembled.
-A combination of bowl feeders and step feeders are utilized for the utensils.
-The napkin feeder was an MWES custom design based on a proof of principle test prior to build.
+The automation process begins with the feeding of the products to be assembled.
+A combination of bowl feeders and step feeders is utilized for the utensils.
+The napkin feeder was an MWES custom design based on a proof of principle test prior to building.

 The MWES designed robotic automation system requires very little human tending.
-An operator is needed to load each utensil type into its associated bulk feeder hopper and napkins into their automatic feeders, as well as feeding the automatic case erector and the auto bag machine at the end of the process.
-Using Allen Bradley CompactLogix Ethernet enabled PLCs at the heart of the system control, the automation system is essentially autonomous.
+An operator is needed to load each utensil type into its associated bulk feeder hopper and napkins into their automatic feeders, as well as feed the automatic case erector and the auto bag machine at the end of the process.
+Using Allen Bradley CompactLogix Ethernet-enabled PLCs at the heart of the system control, the automation system is essentially autonomous.

 Impact to the Customer